piotrmurach/tty-markdown/README.md

 The parser can highlight syntax of many programming languages.

-Given a markdown codeblock with a language specification:
+Given a Markdown codeblock with a language specification:

 ````markdown
 ```ruby